 Some statistics are saying that around 1 bug per 1000 lines of written code.
 In libraries, there are fewer errors because of their massive usage.
 So, use libraries as much as possible.

 A higher education normally pays off.
 Your working career may be as long as 40 or 50 years, so NOT starting with the best education is a severe disadvantage.
-If you work early you may regret it in 10 or 20 years when you havent an fitting diploma for getting into the team lead or managment levels.
+If you work early, you may regret it in 10 or 20 years when you don't have a fitting diploma for getting into the team lead or managment levels.

-Normally a university diploma means higher skills, more responsible work and so more pay.
-And is to also best to build confidence when looking for a new challenge.
-Dont underestimate the managers wish for secure decision.
+Normally, a university diploma means higher skills, more responsible work and so more pay.
+And it is to also best to build confidence when looking for a new challenge.
+Don't underestimate the managers wish for secure decision.
 If one has a diploma and the other has no one - who will get the job?